Deitos-Network/deitos-hadoop-spark/README.md

 ### Testing Services Hadoop using Command-line

-To test the services we will need to login to the client docker node, validate in kerberos using a keytab file corresponding to a test user that was created during the installation process.

-Enter into deitos-client node using the command in your bash session:
+To test the services we will need to login to the client docker node, for it, enter into deitos-client node using the command in your bash session:

 ```
 docker exec -it deitos-client bash
 ```

-To verify access to the services, we authenticate to kerberos with the user named test_user and run a command to list the directories in the root of the HDFS file system.
+Run a command to list the directories in the root of the HDFS file system.

 ```
-# Autheticate User
-kinit -kt /home/jovyan/keytabs/current-jupyter.keytab test_user/$(hostname -f)@DEITOS.NETWORK

 # Make ls to HDFS Filesystem
-hdfs dfs -ls /data/test_user
+hdfs dfs -ls /data/deitos
 ```

 ![List HDFS Filesystem](docs/list-hdfs.png)

 It is possible to upload a sample file to a specific path in the HDFS file system hosted on the client node.
 We can use the command:
 ```
-hdfs dfs -put test/test.txt /data/test_user
+hdfs dfs -put test/test.txt /data/deitos
 ```

 Show results of Execution: